Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-17-Business.md

 ### estimate
 > 1. (n.) a judgement that you make without having the exact details or figure about the size, amount, cost of something
 > 2. a statement of how much a piece of work will probably cost
-> 3. (v.) to from an idea of the cost, size, value of something, but without calculating it exactly
+> 3. (v.) to form an idea of the cost, size, value of something, but without calculating it exactly

 **examples:**
 1. *I can give you a rough estimate of the amount of wood you will need.*